top of page

 Google doesn’t rank “a website”.
 It ranks pages.
 And it works out which pages matter by looking at your structure (navigation + internal links + page hierarchy) and how clearly each page targets a topic.

 Here’s how to structure Wix pages for SEO in a way that’s simple, scalable, and works for most UK service businesses (and can be adapted for ecommerce too).
+You can also check out further advice on Wix site page design here.

 A chart showing the Hierarchy of Wix site design